About Our Service

 Who We Are

-The Student Advice Centre is staffed by a Manager and three part-time professional Advice Workers trained to advise in both generalist and specialist areas.
-We also have 12-15 student volunteer receptionists.
+The Student Union Advice Centre has a Manager and a team of professional Advice Workers trained to advise in both generalist and specialist areas.
+We also have a team of student volunteer receptionists.

 How We Deliver Our Service